Updated to: 09 September 2019Download as PDF

 Timeline is fifteen (15) working days.
-From filing of the request, the environmental authority shall take a decision of the need to submit an analysis of the alternatives, enclosing the terms of reference for elaboration of the analysis and/or EIA according to the case within 15 days.
+From filing of the request, the environmental authority shall take a decision of the need to submit an analysis of the alternatives (DAA), enclosing the terms of reference for elaboration of the DAA and/or EIA according to the case within 15 days.

 The Terms of Reference for the environmental impact assessment and the environmental diagnosis of alternatives is reviewed by the competent environmental authority.
-The competent authority can be the Ministry of Environment and Sustainable Develoment (ANLA), the Regional Autonomous Corporation or Corporation of Sustainable Development or the District of major cities.
+The competent authority can be ANLA, the Regional Autonomous Corporation or Corporation of Sustainable Development or the District or major cities.
 The authority may adapt the terms of reference to the particularities of the project, work or activity.

 Contents of the scoping document

 The contents of the scoping document should be based on the General Methodology for the Presentation of Environmental Studies (2018).
 But for different sectors, specific ToRs are available.

-When no sector specific ToR are available, the competent authority has 15 days upon receipt of the request for an environmental license
+When no sector specific ToR are available, the competent authority has 15 days upon receipt of the request for an environmental license, to develop ToR.

-The proponent must elaborate the EIA in accordance with the general methodology for the presentation of environmental studies, developed by the Ministry of Environment, Housing and Territorial Development (now the Ministry of the Environment and Sustainable Development).
+The proponent must elaborate the EIA in accordance with the general methodology for the presentation of environmental studies (2018).
 The methodology describes the official sources of information, the methodology for the identification and assessment of environmental impacts.